Retired Status

 Renewal of a License in a Retired Status

 A retired status license must be renewed every two years at the time of license expiration.
 The expiration date for a license in a retired status will remain the same as when the license was held in an active or inactive status.
 However, at the time of renewal, the holder of a license in a retired status is exempt from both the license renewal fee and the continuing education (CE) requirements.
-In order to renew a retired status license, the licensee must fulfill the following requirements:
+To renew a retired status license, the licensee must fulfill the following requirements:

 Restoration of a License from a Retired Status to Active Status

 Once a license is in a retired status, the licensee may restore his or her license to an active status either at the time of renewal or prior to the next renewal.
-The requirements are the same whether you restore at the time of renewal or prior to your next renewal, with the exception of the the Peer Review Reporting Form (PR-1).
+The requirements are the same whether you restore at the time of renewal or prior to your next renewal, with the exception of the Peer Review Reporting Form (PR-1).

-To restore a license to active status at the time of renewal, the licensee must fulfill the following requirements:
+To restore a license to active status, the licensee must fulfill the following requirements:

-• Remit the restoration application fee of $50 to the CBA via a money order, cashier's check, or personal check drawn on a U.S. bank.
+- Remit the restoration application fee of $50 to the CBA via a money order, cashier's check, or personal check drawn on a U.S. bank.

-• Within the 24-month period prior to restoring to an active status, complete 80 hours of CE, including the following:
+- Within the 24-month period prior to restoring to an active status, complete 80 hours of CE, including the following:

-• Complete a minimum of 20 hours in the one-year period immediately preceding restoration to an active status, with a minimum of 12 hours of the 20 required hours in technical subject areas.
+- Complete a minimum of 20 hours in the one-year period immediately preceding restoration to an active status, with a minimum of 12 hours of the 20 required hours in technical subject areas.

-• Four hours of ethics education.
+- Four hours of ethics education.

-• A two-hour Board-approved Regulatory Review course if more than six years have lapsed since completion of a Board-approved Regulatory Review.
+- A two-hour Board-approved Regulatory Review course if more than six years have lapsed since completion of a Board-approved Regulatory Review.

-• If subject to the Preparation Engagement CE requirement, as described in CCR section 87(e), you must complete eight hours of CE as described in that section.
+- If subject to the Preparation Engagement CE requirement, as described in CCR section 87(e), you must complete eight hours of CE as described in that section.

 If you are subject to this requirement, you must complete four hours of Fraud CE specifically related to the prevention, detection, and/or reporting of fraud affecting financial statements in addition to the eight-hour requirement, as described in CCR section 87(f).